coreinfrastructure/best-practices-badge/doc/other.md

     in the code at their locations, so that these exceptions can be reviewed and so that tools can automatically handle them in the future.
     Examples of such tools include ESLint (JavaScript) and Rubocop (Ruby).

-*   <a name="warnings_strict"></a>
-    Projects MUST be maximally strict with warnings, where practical.
-    <sup>[<a href="#warnings_strict">warnings_strict</a>]</sup>

-    *Details*: Some warnings cannot be effectively enabled on some projects, or specific exceptions must be given.
-    What is needed is evidence that the project is striving to enable warning flags where it can, so that errors are detected early.

 #### Externally-maintained components